 - Red and/or green paper

-- Heavy cardstock to make the template, or a heart shaped cookie cutter
+- Heavy card stock or thin cardboard to make the template, or a heart shaped cookie cutter

 - Glue stick